shopsys/shopsys/docs/installation/installation-using-docker-application-setup.md

 ## 1. Setup the microservice for product search
 Installing of Shopsys Framework from a project-base requires manual cloning of the [repository of the microservice](https://github.com/shopsys/microservice-product-search).

-Clone the repository inside a separate directory and configure the container in your `docker-compose.yml`:
+Clone the repository inside a separate directory and configure the new container `microservice-product-search` in your `docker-compose.yml` according to the updated templates in [project-base/docker/conf](https://github.com/shopsys/project-base/tree/master/docker/conf).

+For example:
 ```yaml
     microservice-product-search:
         build: